 The memory component of this course aims to introduce students to the main theoretical components of memory (working and autobiographical memory).
 Psychological theories of forgetting and eyewitness memory will also be discussed.

 The second component of the course, language, will introduce students to the key issues in psycholinguistics.
 This will include assessment of sentence processing, analysis of the processes underlying language production and factors that influence communication in different settings.

 This course is intended for students completing joint honours degrees in Behavioural Studies or Psychology.

-- Select a further 60 credit points of level 3 and 4 Philosophy courses
+Select a further 60 credit points of level 4 Philosophy courses.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.